xs5871/esphome-tsic/README.md

 # TSIC Temperature Sensors for ESPHome

-ESP-TSIC is implemens an external component for integrating some TSIC temperature sensors into ESPHome.
+ESP-TSIC implements an external component for integrating TSIC (ZACwire) temperature sensors into ESPHome.

 ---